AlexMekkering/Arch-Linux/docs/systemd-nspawn-containers.md

 ln -sf /run/systemd/resolve/stub-resolv.conf $FOLDER/etc/resolv.conf
 ```

-# Priviledged & Unpriviledged containers
+# Privileged & Unprivileged containers
-Since kernel 4.14, systemd-nspawn containers will be unpriviledged by default (`PrivateUsers=pick`) which means that those may not have the right permissions to fulfill the functions for which they're created.
-In addition, the owner of all files/directories within the root folder of the container (in `/var/lib/machines/`) is recursively shifted to the automatically created unpriviledged user namespace.
+Since kernel 4.14, systemd-nspawn containers will be unprivileged by default (`PrivateUsers=pick`) which means that those may not have the right permissions to fulfill the functions for which they're created.
+In addition, the owner of all files/directories within the root folder of the container (in `/var/lib/machines/`) is recursively shifted to the automatically created unprivileged user namespace.

-## Configuration of a priviledged container
+## Configuration of a privileged container
-To create a priviledged container, add `PrivateUsers=false` to the `[Exec]` section of the respective `.nspawn` file like:
+To create a privileged container, add `PrivateUsers=false` to the `[Exec]` section of the respective `.nspawn` file like:
 ```
 [Exec]
 PrivateUsers=false
 ```

-## Reverting a shift of ownership for unpriviledged containers
+## Reverting a shift of ownership for unprivileged containers
-To revert a shift to the automatically created unpriviledged user namespace back to the user namespace of the host (starting at `0` for root):
+To revert a shift to the automatically created unprivileged user namespace back to the user namespace of the host (starting at `0` for root):
 1. stop the container
 2. make sure that the `.nspawn` doesn't contain `PrivateUsers=false`
 3. execute the following: